Simply-Cod/spotify-data-project/README.md

 ### JSON Files
 You will recieve a zip file containing all your data, extract it.
-You will most likely have one file pr year, if you stream alot of music then they might be split in to multible files. the json object looks like this:
+You will most likely have one file pr year, if you stream alot of music then they might be split in to multible files. the json object looks like this (according to spotify):
 ```json
 {
 "ts": "YYY-MM-DD 13:30:30",